RagnarB83/ash-documentation/docs/Explicit-solvation.rst

     from ash import *

-    #Parameterize small molecule using OpenFF
+    #Parameterize small molecule using OpenFF using an XYZ-file present in current directory
+    #Note that isobutyraldehyde.xyz can be found in ASH database (change xyzfile to databasefile below)
     small_molecule_parameterizer(xyzfile="isobutyraldehyde.xyz", forcefield_option="OpenFF", charge=0)

 The function will create a file, called openff_LIG.xml.